 INA § 208(b)(1)(B)(iii).
 Because the affidavit is so important to the asylum case and drafting the affidavit often requires the client to discuss traumatic and sensitive information, the attorney should plan to spend at least four - five meetings with the client to prepare the affidavit.
-Attorneys can find more tips and best practices for drafting an asylum affidavit on NIJC's website at http://immigrantjustice.org/nijc-pro-bono-seminars.
+Attorneys can find more tips and best practices for drafting an asylum affidavit on NIJC's website at http://immigrantjustice.org/training-webcasts.
+NIJC also encourages attorneys to forward a draft of their client's affidavit for review no less than one month in advance of the filing deadline.